preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-screens-users-bp/index.rst

 Authentication screens - business profile
 =============================================

 **This option is available in Omnia 7.5.
-Work on the page is just started.**
+Work on the page is ongoing.**

 Using this option you can create authentication screens to be used for Omnia users in this business profile, using these settings: